tbfld/counter.ink/content/micro.md

 > [!error]+ Or if you’re more of a visual type, check out the image streams: [[images|3]], [[images (2025-03-03 – 2025-03-10)|2]], [[images (2025-02-23 – 2025-03-03)|1]]

+***

+***2025-03-16:*** I’m probably more familiar with arbitration than most people from spending several years following ICANN, but even so[ the International Centre for Dispute Resolution’s “Emergency International Arbitral Tribunal,” sounded a bit dystopian.](https://about.fb.com/wp-content/uploads/2025/03/Arbitration-Interim-Award.pdf)
+***

 ***2025-03-13:*** MFA Houston’s page for [Alexey Titarenko’s photographs](https://emuseum.mfah.org/people/16608/alexey-titarenko/objects)
+***

 ***2025-03-11:*** Marian Zazeela and La Monte Young’s Music and Light Box [on display in NYC Mar 27 – Apr 12](https://melafoundation.org/music-light-box-2025.html)